Get the kit — A$297

 The key principles are: identify risks from multiple sources (incidents, complaints, staff feedback, environmental scanning), assess each risk using a consistent likelihood x consequence matrix, document specific and verifiable controls, record realistic residual risk ratings, review the register at defined intervals, and connect the register to your incident, complaints, CI, and training systems.

 For support workers, good documentation is a key risk control.
 Our free NDIS Notes Rewriter helps ensure shift notes meet compliance standards.
-And if you are preparing for your SIL certification audit, the SIL Rescue Kit provides a complete risk register template, risk assessment template, and risk management policy — all pre-populated with common SIL risks and ready to customise.
+And if you are preparing for your SIL certification audit, the Complete SIL Kit provides a complete risk register template, risk assessment template, and risk management policy — all pre-populated with common SIL risks and ready to customise.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.